Several tests can check hormone levels in the body and look for the cause of problems with the way the pituitary is working. These include:

 - How have your symptoms changed over time?

-- Has your appearance changed, including your weight or the amount of your body hair?
+- Has your weight or the amount of your body hair changed?
+Are there other changes in how you look?

 - Have you lost interest in sex?
 Has your menstrual cycle changed?